geekwise/geekwise_edc_round_two_review/README.md

 #Week 10: (04/04/16 - 04/08/16)
 	##Overview Of Concepts Covered
 	- Introduction to API's
-	- Emphasis on Create of CRUD
+	- Emphasis on Create aspects CRUD
-	- For Loops and If Statementes
+	- For Loops and If Statements
 	- Introduction to Event Listeners

 #Week 11: (04/11/16 - 04/15/16)